marnixbouhuis/confpb/README.md

 - `protoc-gen-env`: Automatically map environment variables to protobuf fields in Go code.
 - `protoc-gen-default`: Define default values for protobuf fields directly in your `.proto` files.
+- `protoc-gen-jsonschema`: Generate JSON Schema files for your configuration, enabling IDE autocompletion.
-- erging & Overlaying: Combine multiple protobuf files, allowing one to overlay values from another.
+- Merging & Overlaying: Combine multiple protobuf files, allowing one to overlay values from another.
 - Multi-format Parsing: Seamlessly parse configurations from various formats such as YAML, JSON, binary protobuf, and text protobuf.

 ## Why Use `confpb`?